datahubio/blog/publish-your-obsidian-vault-with-datahub-cloud.md

 For those who want an even easier way to manage changes to their Obsidian vault, the Obsidian Git plugin can automate the process of pushing updates to GitHub directly from within Obsidian, without the need for switching back and forth between Obsidian and GitHub Desktop.
 Refer to [the docs](https://github.com/Vinzent03/obsidian-git) to learn more.

 > [!note]
 >  You can set the plugin to automatically commit and push changes at regular intervals.
-Configure this in the plugin settings under “Auto-push every X minutes”.
+Configure this in the plugin settings under "Auto-push every X minutes".

 ---

 If you encounter any issues or have questions, the DataHub Cloud community and support team are here to help.

 Happy hacking!